 Figure 5 - Main Screen View

 3.2 Screen Menu Background Information

-The Trend View logs and provides a graphic display of the level readings during the past 10 days.
+The Trend View logs and provides a graphic display of the % water in oil readings during the past 10 days.
+This view can be hidden.
+(Press "No Trend" icon).